blackneonreaper/MovieNFORenamer/README.md

 # MovieNFORenamer
-Python script to rename movie files based on NFO data
+Python3 script to rename movie files based on NFO data

 ## Commands
-- readNFO.py -d `<directory>`
+- python3 readNFO.py -d `<directory>`
-- readNFO.py -h
+- python3 readNFO.py -h

 Created for Jellyfin NFO files only support dut and eng srt files
 I needed to add the quality and codec to the movie file name to to have Radarr read it properly